CP1404/Practicals/prac_05/README.md

 # Code Reviews with Pull Requests

+First, here are some recent student comments about the value of doing code reviews:

+- _After getting some code reviews I have started to think "what would this look like to someone else", which motivates me to make cleaner code._
+- _While doing code reviews I often realised that I had made a mistake in my own work/could improve it_

 Now that you've finished the coding work, it's time to request a code review...
 Our process is based on how code reviews and pull requests (PRs) happen in the IT industry, but is simplified to suit our teaching environment.